Liberal Party of Newfoundland and Labrador: 2003 general election

+In opposition (2005–2015)

 2007 general election

 In the October 2007 provincial election, the Liberal Party's support fell to its lowest level since Confederation.
 The party won just three of the 48 seats in the House of Assembly.
 Reid resigned as leader after losing his seat, and Yvonne Jones was named interim leader.

 Liberals under Yvonne Jones (2007–2011)

 With only three members re-elected following the 2007 general election, the party decided that Jones would stand as the party's leader on an interim basis, and therefore as the Official Opposition Leader in the House of Assembly.
 Jones became the first woman to serve as the leader of the Liberals and only the second woman to serve as Official Opposition Leader.

 Seven by-elections have been held since Jones took over the leadership of the Liberal Party, each one to replace a Tory MHA.
 Six of the by-elections were won by a Progressive Conservative candidate and the Liberals won one.
 The by-election they won was held on October 27, 2009 in the district of The Straits - White Bay North.
 The by-election was held to replace Minister of Transportation and Works, Trevor Taylor, who resigned on October 2, 2009.
 Liberal candidate Marshall Dean squeaked out a win taking 1,975 votes compared to 1,799 for PC candidate Rick Pelley.
 The by-election was mostly focused on Premier Williams' plan to make cuts to rural health care in this area.
 He announced days before the by-election he would not make cuts to the district's rural health care after protests from residents.